The-OpenROAD-Project/OpenLane/README.md

 For more information on how to run this script, refer to this [file][21]

+OpenLane also has flow for issue regression testing.
+Refer to this [document][38].

 For more information on design configurations, how to update them, and the need for an exploration for each design, refer to this [file](./designs/README.md)

 # Hardening Macros